 Notable in this extraordinary grassroots effort was the Humanities Committee of the Georgia Medical Society (chaired by Dr. Caroline Williams), the Combined Public Health Services Committee (chaired by Mrs. Hunter Clay) and the United Way Health Council (chaired by Dr. Martha Fay).
 These committed pioneers worked together to establish Hospice Savannah, Inc. as a community hospice in 1979 under the leadership of our first Executive Director, Mrs. Anne K. Stewart (pictured right).
 Dr. Williams became our first volunteer Medical Director.
 From humble beginnings in a small office in the Senior Citizens building on Bull Street, Hospice Savannah has grown to serve patients and their families throughout Chatham, Bryan, Effingham, Liberty, and Long counties.
 (View our complete history)

-- Today, our main offices at 1674 Chatham Parkway house our homecare and administrative staff.
+- Today, our main offices at 1352 Eisenhower Drive house our homecare and administrative staff.

-- The Demere Center for Living at 6000 Business Center Drive (off Chatham Parkway) is home to our Hospice Savannah Foundation and our community-supported programming : Full Circle, a Center for Education & Grief Support; The Steward Center for Palliative Care and the Edel caregiver Institute which opened in late 2015.
+- The Demere Center for Living at 6000 Business Center Drive (off Chatham Parkway) is home to our Hospice Savannah Foundation and our community-supported programming : Full Circle, a Center for Education & Grief Support; The Steward Center for Palliative Care and the Edel caregiver Institute.